Sivamani-18/JS-Courses/README.md

 ```

 ### splice()
 Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange", "Mango"];
 var removed = fruits.splice(1, 2, "Grapes", "Pineapple");